Wildlife corridor: Corridor users

-Corridors can also take the form of wildlife crossings, such an underpasses or overpasses that allow animals to cross man-made structures like roads, helping to reduce human-wildlife conflict, such as roadkill.
-Observations that underpasses tend to be more effective than overpasses, as many animals are too timid to cross over a bridge in front of traffic and prefer the cover of an underpass.

-Monitoring use
+Monitoring wildlife use

 An example of a mark-recapture survey on an amphibian.
 Data on each collected individual is marked and the organism is late released back into the rest of the population.

-Researchers use mark-recapture techniques and hair snares to assess genetic flow and observe how wildlife utilizes corridors.
+In wildlife corridors, researchers can use mark-recapture techniques and hair snares to assess genetic flow and observe how wildlife utilizes corridors.
 Marking and recapturing animals helps track individual movement.

-Genetic testing is also used to evaluate migration and mating patterns.
-By analyzing gene flow within a population, researchers can better understand the long- term role of corridors in migration and genetic diversity.
+Researchers can also use genetic testing to evaluate migration and mating patterns.
+By analyzing gene flow within a population, researchers can better understand the long-term role of wildlife corridors in migration and genetic diversity.

-Design
+Monitoring animal use of wildlife corridors can also be done using technologies that are accessible for citizen science.
+For monitoring bird populations, for example, using a combination of the applications eBird and i-Tree can be useful.

+As well, monitoring animal use can be done by evaluating data provided by camera traps.

+Corridor planning

+Corridor design

-Wildlife corridors are most effective when designed with the ecology of their target species in mind.
-Factors such as seasonal movement, avoidance behavior, dispersal patterns, and specific habitat requirements must also be considered.
+Wildlife corridors are effective when designed with consideration of ecology, including factors such as seasonal movement, avoidance behaviour, dispersal patterns, and specific habitat requirements.

-Corridors are more successful when they include some degree of randomness or asymmetry and are oriented perpendicular to habitat patches.
-However, they are vulnerable to edge effects; habitat quality along the edge of a habitat fragment is often much lower than in core habitat areas.
+Corridor design may improve biodiversity when it includes some degree of randomness or asymmetry and is oriented perpendicular to habitat patches.
+However, this design may lead to edge effects, where habitat quality along the edge of a habitat fragment is often lower than in core habitat areas.

-While wildlife corridors are essential for large species that require expensive ranges; they are also crucial for smaller animals and plants, acting as ecological connectors to move between isolated habitat fragments. ' Additionally wildlife corridors are designed to reduce human-wildlife conflicts.
+Fencing is something to be considered in the design of wildlife corridor infrastructure, as a tool that often complements overpasses and underpasses along road corridors, thereby reducing road mortality.
+Since fencing along a whole road is currently not always doable, it is important to add fencing to areas where there is high road mortality of animals.
+In wildlife fencing design, there are discussions on whether it is better to have many short or a few long fences.
+It may be less effective to have many short fences along a road corridor, as animals are able to move around the barriers more easily, thus increasing their chance of mortality.

+Corridor implementation

+Wildlife corridors can be developed in tandem with numerous and diverse stakeholders, such as the public, local communities, water districts, recreation departments, non-governmental organizations, public agencies, landowners, etc. In order to successfully implement wildlife corridors, a shared goal and vision between these stakeholders and partners is important.
+A clear set of rules and regulations governing the wildlife corridor, incentive programs for encouraging the private sector to support the corridor, in addition to research that outlines priority areas for corridors (including areas of high-quality habitat and areas near other corridors) is important for habitat connectivity implementation.